 Get around

-[edit]You need a car or bike to reach most places.
+[edit]You need a vehicle or bike to reach most places.
 Bus 193 potters around Malton and Norton every hour or so.
 The 840 runs past Eden Camp and Flamingo Land; other local buses are sparse.

 Bus 181 runs four times M-Sa from York railway station to Castle Howard and Malton, taking about an hour.
 July and Aug two extra buses (and a third Sunday bus) run as far as the Castle.
 This means that Castle Howard has a better bus service from York than from Malton.